 If you’re forgetting your diet on holiday, try the deep-fried version called popiah tod.
 Both make it to this list of the best street food in Phuket.
 Lock Tien in the heart of Phuket Town makes the best.

 Southern Thai cuisine is spicy, but no dish matches the unapologetically hot khua kling.
 If you shy away from vindaloo at your local Indian takeaway, khua kling won’t be for you.
 Those of a more phall-persuasion might be better equipped in handling the minced pork or chicken wok-fried in lemongrass, galangal, shredded kaffir lime leaves and exorbitant number of sliced chillies.

-Still confused about Phuketian cuisine?
+Still confused about the best street food in Phuket?
 Fear not.
-You could always join our Phuket Old Town Food Tour with our local guide and get to grips with Southern Thai cuisine.
+You could always join this Phuket food tour and get to grips with Southern Thai cuisine.

 Sign up for our newsletter.